isb-cgc/readthedocs/docs/source/sections/webapp/Saved-Cohorts.rst

 ^^^^^^^^^^^^^^^^^^^^^^

 This is where selected filters are shown so there is an easy way to see what filters have been selected.
-Clicking on “Clear All” will remove all selected filters.
-Selecting an X beside a single filter will remove that filter.
+If you have not saved the cohort yet, clicking on “Clear All” will remove all selected filters.
+Also, if you have not saved the cohort yet, selecting an X beside a single filter will remove that filter.
+If you have saved the filter, the X is not present as this function is disabled in saved cohorts.

 Clinical Features Panel
 ^^^^^^^^^^^^^^^^^^^^^^^